Privacy Policy

 People Counting

 A series of lidar counters are installed in and around the Museum to monitor visitor movement.
-The purpose is to provide an understanding of visitation movement across the premise to improve traffic flow and provide a safe and secure environment.
+The purpose is to provide an understanding of visitation movement across the premises to improve traffic flow and provide a safe and secure environment.

 7.3 Security records (including CCTV)